-- 2017 marks the 100th anniversary of the so-called October Revolution, a process that had a decisive impact throughout the 20th century
+- 2017 marks the 100th anniversary of the so-called October Revolution, a process that had a decisive impact in the 20th century

-- This conference aims to examine the transformations of the intellectual figures under the light of the impact of the Soviet Revolution throughout most of the 20th century, as well as the inherent complexity of the globalized world
+- This conference aims to examine the transformations of intellectual figures with respect to the Soviet Revolution throughout most of the 20th century, as well as the inherent complexity of the globalized world

 The emergence of new intellectual and political discourses in the late 1960s, the discrediting of real socialism and the triumph of a liberalism that embodied the supposed end of history dominated the role of the classical engaged intellectual.
 Nevertheless, the latent and clear imbalances and chaos produced everywhere by the expansion of the neoliberal model opened other ways of thinking and new political attitudes appeared.
 This, among others, led to the emergence of feminism(s) and diﬀerent gender and post-colonial perspectives and anti-globalization proposals, engagement in conﬂict resolution and actions aimed at the reestablishment of peace, democratic memory and respect for human rights.

 - +34 972 556 533

 Professor of Moral and Political Philosophy at the University of Oviedo

 Professor of Contemporary History at the Cornell University, Ithaca, New York

 Professor of Modern and Contemporary Philosophy at the University of Rouen